IQDevs/Awesome-IQDevs/README.md

 * [Spacemacs](http://spacevim.org/)

 ## Analytics
 * [Valgrind](http://valgrind.org) : Valgrind is an instrumentation framework for building dynamic analysis tools.
 There are Valgrind tools that can automatically detect many memory management and threading bugs, and profile your programs in detail.
-You can also use Valgrind to build new tools.
+You can also use Valgrind to build new tools
 * [Jetbrains Decompiler](jetbrains.com/decompiler/)
 * [Walktime](https://wakatime.com)

 ## Cloud Services
+* [Heroku](https://heroku.com) : Build, deliver, monitor and scale web apps and APIs with a trail blazing developer experience
 * [Clever Cloud](https://www.clever-cloud.com/)
 * [Surge](https://surge.sh/)
 * [Now](https://now.sh) : Realtime global deployments - _Zeit_